NASU Institute for Economics and Forecasting: International cooperation

 The Institute of Economics and Forecasting of the National Academy of Sciences of Ukraine takes part in the Project LINK-UN.
 Ukraine's representative in the Project is the Director of the Institute Mr. V. Heyets.
 At the meetings of the Group of Experts of the project LINK-UN in 2008 the medium term assessments of the main macroeconomic indicators and structure of foreign commerce were presented along with the report 'Ukraine's Economic Development Outlook'.

-The Institute's Director, Academician V.Heyets took part in the work of the Second Session of the Team of Specialists on Innovations and Competitiveness Policies (TOS-ICP UNECE) held in Geneva February 13–15, 2008.
+The institute's Director, Academician V.Heyets took part in the work of the Second Session of the Team of Specialists on Innovations and Competitiveness Policies (TOS-ICP UNECE) held in Geneva February 13–15, 2008.

 The Institute of Economics and Forecasting of the National Academy of Sciences of Ukraine cooperates with German Institute of Economic Research (Berlin) and with the Institute of Rational Usage of Energy of Stuttgart University (Germany) on the issues of economic and mathematical modeling of power systems.

 The round table 'Financial Destabilization in Ukraine and Hungary and Their Consequences in the Conditions of Deepening Global Financial Crisis' was held in Budapest on November 24–27, 2008 within jointly researched topic of 'The Balance of Foreign and Domestic Investments in Economic Development: Ukraine's and Hungary's Policy and Practice'.
 The research was conducted by the IEF of the NAS of Ukraine and the Institute of World Economy of the Hungarian Academy of Sciences.

 Working seminar 'Modeling of the Knowledge-Based Economies in Poland and Ukraine.
-Comparative Analysis', where the matters of cooperation were also discussed, was held jointly by the IEF and Lodz University's Institute of Econometrics and Statistics (Poland) in Kiev.
+Comparative Analysis', where the matters of cooperation were also discussed, was held jointly by the IEF and Lodz University's Institute of Econometrics and Statistics (Poland) in Kyiv.